otam-mato/aws_site-to-site_vpn/README.md

    - Select the Customer Gateway you created earlier.
    - Choose the routing type (Static or Dynamic).
    - If static, enter the prefixes CIDR blocks for your on-premises network and VPC.
-   - Click "Create VPN Connection."
+   - Click "Create VPN Connection."<br>
    ![image](https://hackmd.io/_uploads/S1UiuXDB0.png)